 So this is the story here… my journey as a grown-up with minus dance experience trying to learn the hardest form of dance there is, classical ballet.
-Like most adults, I have a full-time job and a life filled with various grown-up type responsibilities and now we add a pursuit of ballet to that list.
 I can no longer imagine life without dance – not just sitting in the darkness – but dancing to the music.

-I love Paris Opera and San Francisco Ballet companies; Massenet’s score for Manon and Tchaikovsky’s works that make up the score of Onegin are the sound tracks of my life; I must watch Giselle at least once a year; I will travel to far off lands for a chance to see Manuel Legris and Patrick de Bana dance (sit, walk, stand, whatever); I’m always on the lookout for the perfect flattie shoes and convertible tights; I spend hours tweeting and blogging about my ballet experiences both in class and through my travels to darkened theatres around the world.
+I love the Royal Ballet of London and English National companies best; Massenet’s score for Manon and Tchaikovsky’s works that make up the score of Onegin are the sound tracks of my life; I must watch Giselle at least once a year; I will travel to far off lands for a chance to see Manuel Legris and Patrick de Bana dance (sit, walk, stand, whatever); I’m always on the lookout for the perfect flattie shoes and convertible tights; I spend hours tweeting and blogging about my ballet experiences both in class and through my travels to darkened theatres around the world.

-I live in Los Angeles, California, USA with my husband and a tiny but ferocious senior cat (Sammy Jeaux), a wonderful meatball kitten (Sophie), and an elderly but not old Fred Thursday, the black lab.
-When I’m not in ballet class, going to see ballet performances, watching ballet videos, or reading ballet books, I can be found building custom cars with my husband, Carboy, trying to create the perfect meal, or playing my violin.
+I now live in Albemarle, North Carolina, USA with my husband, a wonderful meatball of a cat named Sophie Sometimes, her somewhat insane adopted baby sister, Sarah Scout, and an elderly but not old Fred Thursday, the fat black lab.
+When I’m not in ballet class, going to see ballet performances, watching ballet videos, or reading ballet books, I can be found working on custom cars with my husband, Carboy, in my kitchen trying to create the perfect meal , digging in my garden and trying to avoid worms, reading or writing in my library with a coffee and a roaring fire (yup, even in summertime).
 And now you know me.

 All will be well.
 Let’s dance.